College Policy Number/Title:

 - Enhance the institution's performance planning process by establishing accountability for results at the individual level;

-- Provide the data needed to make and support human resources decisions, e.g. compensation increases, promotion, and disciplinary actions;
+- Provide the data needed to make and support human resources decisions, e.g., compensation increases, promotion, and disciplinary actions; and

-Staff at HCC develop an annual plan based on their unit core work, job description, strategic initiatives (if applicable), college service and professional development goals.
-It is the joint responsibility of each employee and their supervisor to address the five performance elements upon which the individual’s performance will be assessed.
+Staff members at HCC develop an annual plan based on their unit core work, job description, strategic initiatives (if applicable), college service, and professional development goals.
+It is the joint responsibility of employees and their supervisors to address the five performance elements upon which individual performance will be assessed.
 The employee and supervisor will agree on an annual plan prior to July 31 of each fiscal year.
 Recognizing that circumstances sometimes require modifications and adjustments, the system provides opportunities to alter the plan as needed.

 Schedule of Evaluations

-A formal mid-year progress review is required if requested by employee or supervisor or if there is potential for Level I or II.
-Mid-year progress reviews, if initiated, must be completed by January 31.
+A formal mid-year progress review is required if requested by employee or supervisor or if there is potential for a Level 1 (did not meet expectations) or 2 (met some expectations) performance rating.
+Mid-year progress reviews, if initiated, must be completed by January 15.
 A performance appraisal schedule will be published each year by human resources.

 Performance Outcome Levels